 1.2 The net height is approximately 2.43m for Mens and Co-Ed 4s (top hook on posts) and 2.24m for Reverse Co-Ed 2s, Ladies 2s & Junior 2s (bottom hook on posts).
 Nets will be lowered slightly more for Junior 2s.

 1.3 We will be using antennas on the nets.
 If antennas are not available, the net supports (posts) will act as the antennas.
 Inside the posts are considered live.

-2.1 Players must not make derogatory remarks about or to opponents or spectators.
+2.1 Players must not make derogatory remarks about or to opponents, other players or spectators.

 2.2 Players must refrain from intentionally trying to distract an opponent who is playing or about to play the ball (

 2.3 Players may not commit any act that delays the game unnecessarily.

 2.4 Players must refrain from intentionally kicking or hitting the ball out of the play area.